Hendrick Tejonihokarawa

-Hendrick Tejonihokarawa, also known as Tee Yee Neen Ho Ga Row and Hendrick Peters (c.
+Hendrick Tejonihokarawa, also known as Tee-Yee-Neen-Ho-Ga-Row, Hendrick Peters, and King Hendrick (c.
 1660 - c.
-1735) was a Mohawk chief in the Province of New York.
-He was one of the Four Mohawk Kings who went to London in 1710 to meet with Anne, Queen of Great Britain and her court to mark a treaty with Great Britain.
+1735) was a Mohawk Wolf Clan Royaner ("sachem"), lay preacher and Six Nations diplomat from the Province of New York.

+While Tejonihokarawa spent much of his early life as a warrior, his conversion to Christianity and association with the Anglican Church led to many diplomatic opportunities.
+He was one of the Four Mohawk Kings who travelled to London in 1710 to meet with Anne, Queen of Great Britain and her court to mark a treaty with Great Britain.
 The chiefs requested the Queen's help in countering French influence in New York and asked for English missionaries to help their people offset French Catholic influence.
-The Mohawk diplomacy helped the Iroquois preserve their power through the colonial years.
+The Mohawk diplomacy helped the Haudenosaunee preserve their power through the colonial years.

+Tejonihokarawa's diplomatic career faded by the 1730s, a period when Hendrick Theyanoguin entered use in British sources, as a result, their identities have frequently been conflated by historians.

-Early life and education
+Early Life

-Tejonihokarawa was born in about 1660 into the Wolf Clan of his mother; the Mohawk and all Iroquoian nations had a matrilineal kinship system, in which descent and social status were passed through the maternal line.
-The English translation of his name is "open the door", suggesting he may have had the responsibility for opening the longhouse door to receive visitors.

-He was given the name Hendrick Peters in July 1690 when he was baptized by Godfridius Dellius as a Christian and member of the Dutch Reformed Church.
-According to the anthropologist Dean Snow, Peters later became a Protestant preacher.
-He lived in the lower Mohawk village known as Tionondoroge, along the Mohawk River.
-The English built Fort Hunter here, where Schoharie Creek entered the Mohawk River.
+Tejonihokarawa was born around 1660 to and unknown mother, and a possibly Mahican father, ascending into his mother's Wolf Clan through matrilineal kinship.
+He lived in the lower village at Fort Hunter, then known as Tionondoroge.